By: Marilyn L. Davis

 - Repetitive means monotonous and boring words

-Therefore, what I wrote in the initial sentence defeats the purpose when I include those words.
+Therefore, what I wrote in the initial sentence defeats the purpose by including unnecessary words.

 What is a better sentence?
 “Succinct writing limits unnecessary words.”